Reading: Appendix B. Qwen Code Compatibility

 Hooks

-For guardrails, use official Qwen Code events: PreToolUse, PostToolUse, UserPromptSubmit, SessionStart, Stop, SubagentStop, Notification, PreCompact and others.
-In the second volume text, use exactly these names, not free variants like pretooluse.
-Check the exact list of events and configuration format against the current Qwen Code documentation (see links at the end of the appendix).
+For guardrails, use the official Qwen Code events: PreToolUse, PostToolUse, UserPromptSubmit, SessionStart, Stop, SubagentStop, Notification, PreCompact, and others.
+In the text of the second volume, use exactly these names, not free variants like pretooluse.
+Check the exact list of events and the configuration format against the current Qwen Code documentation (see links at the end of the appendix).

 MCP and External APIs

-Production APIs should not become unlimited shell commands.
+Production APIs should not become unrestricted shell commands.
 For Grafana, PagerDuty, Kubernetes, Jira, or internal APIs, it is better to make an MCP server with an allowlist of tools:

-- prohibition on passing secrets in prompts, traces, and
+• prohibition on transmitting secrets in prompts, traces, and QWEN.md.

 Reference Links